chaos-mesh/website/docs/simulate-pod-chaos-on-kubernetes.md

 ## Usage restrictions

-Currently, Chaos Mesh only supports fault injection to certain types of Pod, such as Deployment, StatefulSet, and DaemonSet.
-Chaos Mesh does not support injecting faults into an independent Pod.
-An independent Pod means a Pod that is not bound to ReplicaSet or Deployment Pod.
+Chaos Mesh could inject PodChaos into any Pod, no matter whether it is bound to Deployment, StatefulSet, DaemonSet, or other controllers.
+But there might be different expected situations when you inject PodChaos into an independent Pod.
+For example, when we inject "pod-kill" chaos into an independent Pod, there is no way to guarantee the application would recover from the failure.

 ## Notes